JohnHyslop/FreeCAD-macros/StitchCut/README.md

 Tested on FreeCAD 1.02

 ## License
-Free for personal and educational use.
+Free for personal, educational, and commercial use.

 Please credit the author.